fb

 The Different Forms of Creatine

 Creatine Monohydrate was the first and most publicized form of Creatine.
 More studies have been done on this than any other Creatine product currently available, dating back to the early 80s.
-The other forms of Creatine that exist include:
+The other forms of Creatine that exist include:- Creatine Citrate

 Who Should use Creatine?